This document contains our WordPress plugin policy which is designed to keep your site secure and running well.

-In short, backup plugins that do not use offsite syncing needlessly duplicate our built-in functionality and may take up unnecessary space on your site..
+In short, backup plugins that do not use offsite syncing needlessly duplicate our built-in functionality and may take up unnecessary space on your site.
 Backup plugins set to automatically backup to your webspace can also slow database connectivity with extra — and sometimes very large — MySQL queries and cause timeouts on larger sites.
-Please avoid the following:
+We ask that you avoid the following:

 Server & MySQL Thrashing Plugins

-The following plugins are disallowed due to how they interact with our database servers.
+The following plugins are not recommended, due to how they interact with our database servers: